MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 	Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookDefaultLabel="None"}

-## Change which file types get protected
+## Change which file types to protect

 This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.